cpsc-fall-2023/cpsc-120-portfolio/README.md

 ## Step 2: Reflection

-**Before continuing: please have your three favorite projects selected.
-Verify that you have transferred those repositories into your GitHub account.
-Seek assistance from your instructor if needed.**
+**Before continuing: please have your three favorite projects selected.**

 For each of your favorite labs, write down in your notebook **at least 3 sentences** why that lab is your favorite and what you learned.
 Your narrative must be **no less than 30 words in length**.
 Be specific about why you like the lab and what you learned. **It is part of your grade for this assignment!**